-The final batch of busses back to the city had left as soon as the Gunners finished playing, meaning thousands of people who had expected to use this method to get home were now stuck.
+People who had caught the shuttle bus were also in for a surprise: the final bus had gone as soon as Guns 'n' Roses left the stage.
+Thousands of people who had expected to use this method to get home were now stuck.

 Some fans walked out to Calder Highway and tried to hitchhike.
 Many more simply started walking back towards the city: